Which city is cheaper, Houston or New Orleans?

 The winter brings many poeple to New Orleans as well as Houston.
 Many visitors come to New Orleans in the winter for the shopping scene and the cuisine.
 Additionally, most visitors come to Houston for the museums, the shopping scene, and the cuisine during these months.

 New Orleans is around the same temperature as Houston in the winter.
-The temperature in New Orleans is usually 51°F (11°C) in January, and Houston stays around 52°F (11°C).
+The daily temperature in New Orleans averages around 51°F (11°C) in January, and Houston fluctuates around 52°F (11°C).

 New Orleans receives a lot of rain in the winter.
 New Orleans usually gets more rain in January than Houston.
 New Orleans gets 5.2 inches (131 mm) of rain, while Houston receives 3.6 inches (91 mm) of rain this time of the year.

 Both Houston and New Orleans are popular destinations to visit in the spring with plenty of activities.
+Most visitors come to New Orleans for the activities around the city during these months.
 Also, the spring months attract visitors to Houston because of the activities around the city.

 In the spring, New Orleans is around the same temperature as Houston.
-Typically, the spring temperatures in New Orleans in April are around 68°F (20°C), and Houston is about 70°F (21°C).
+Typically, the spring temperatures in New Orleans in April average around 68°F (20°C), and Houston averages at about 70°F (21°C).

 It's quite rainy in New Orleans.
 In April, New Orleans usually receives more rain than Houston.
 New Orleans gets 4.5 inches (114 mm) of rain, while Houston receives 3.1 inches (78 mm) of rain each month for the spring.